apache/gravitino/docs/hadoop-catalog.md

 | `s3-access-key-id`             | The access key of the AWS s3.                                                                                                                                                         | (none)          | Yes if it's a s3 fileset.  | 0.7.0-incubating |
 | `s3-secret-access-key`         | The secret key of the AWS s3.                                                                                                                                                         | (none)          | Yes if it's a s3 fileset.  | 0.7.0-incubating |

-At the same time, you need to place the corresponding bundle jar [gravitno-aws-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aws-bundle/) in the Hadoop environment.
+At the same time, you need to place the corresponding bundle jar [gravitno-aws-bundle-{version}.jar](https://repo1.maven.org/maven2/org/apache/gravitino/aws-bundle/) in the directory ${GRAVITINO_HOME}/catalogs/hadoop/libs.

 #### GCS fileset